 It's important for selective mutism to be recognised early by families and schools so they can work together to reduce a child's anxiety.
 Staff in early years settings and schools may receive training so they're able to provide appropriate support.

-If you suspect your child has selective mutism and help is not available, or there are additional concerns – for example, the child struggles to understand instructions or follow routines – seek a formal diagnosis from a qualified speech and language therapist.
+If you suspect your child has selective mutism and help is not available, or there are additional concerns – for example, the child struggles to understand instructions or follow routines – speak to a GP and ask them to refer you to a local specialist service for a formal diagnosis.

-You can contact a speech and language therapy clinic directly or speak to a health visitor or GP, who can refer you.
+You can also contact a speech and language therapy clinic directly.
 Do not accept the opinion that your child will grow out of it or they are "just shy".

-Your GP or local Clinical Commissioning Group (CCG) should be able to give you the telephone number of your nearest NHS speech and language therapy service.
+Your GP or local integrated care board (ICB) should be able to give you the telephone number of your nearest NHS speech and language therapy service or another specialist service that can help in your area.

 The clinician may initially want to talk to you without your child present, so you can speak freely about any anxieties you have about your child's development or behaviour.